mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The Aslan Hierate, Zhodani Consulate and Solomani Confederation are standardised on a slightly lower Tech Level of 14.
-The single level of advantage is significant, with TL15 granting the ability to manufacture jump- drives, significantly more output from fusion power plants and many other innovations.
+The single level of advantage is significant, with TL15 granting the ability to manufacture jump-drives, significantly more output from fusion power plants and many other innovations.

 Imperial scientific agencies, the military and